oneapi-src/oneAPI-samples/DirectProgramming/Fortran/guided_matrix_mul_OpenMP/README.md

 ### Example GPU Offload Program Output

-If the run was successful, the output is:
+If the execution of the GPU program was successful, the output is:

 ```
 Matrix size 2600